g00glen00b/dimitri.codes/content/posts/2019-05-28-spring-boot-kubernetes/index.md

 featuredImage: "../../images/logos/kubernetes.png"
 categories: ["Java", "Tutorials"]
 tags: ["Docker", "Kubernetes", "Minikube", "Spring", "Spring boot"]
+excerpt: "Kubernetes has been the way to go to orchestrate containerized applications.
+In this tutorial, we'll see how we can use Kubernetes with Spring boot."
 ---

 A few weeks ago, I've covered how you can properly [create Docker images for your Spring boot application](/docker-spring-boot/).
 Last time, we've also seen how to [set up Kubernetes locally with Minikube](/setting-up-minikube-istio-macos).
 Now, it's time to combine the two, and deploy a Spring boot application on Kubernetes.